jk367/personal_website/content/photos/brooklyn.md

 image: "images/brooklyn.jpeg"
 ---

-This is a description of the Brooklyn photo.
+This is a very famous place in Bushwick.
+It's more of a joke if anything.